Graduate Student FAQ’s

 - A minimum of three letters of strong support from former teachers or supervisors

-- A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) for students whose first language is not English and who have not received a degree from a college or university in which English is the sole language of instruction.
+- A minimum score of 79 for internet-based or 550 for paper-based exam on the Test of English as a Foreign Language (TOEFL) for students whose first language is not English and who have not received a degree from a college or university in which English is the sole language of instruction.
+Additional information is available on the Graduate Admissions website.

 - The minimum IELTS (International English Language Testing System) score is a 6.5 overall with no individual sub-score below 6.0